navyaabatra16/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition using MNIST

-## Overview
+## Project Overview
 This project implements a handwritten digit recognition system using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
-A Streamlit web application is used to allow users to draw digits and receive real-time predictions.
+The trained model is deployed using Streamlit, allowing users to draw digits and receive real-time predictions.

 ## Technologies Used
 - Python 3.10